MaoKo/FGFX/README.md

     .
 Add error recovery mechanism
     .
 Add group element ( ... | ... ) in FGFP
     .
 Remove unreachable state
     .
-Handle when the number of state is 1
-    .
 Learn MarkDown :)